 Upon enrolling in the Bachelor of Physiotherapy course at Federation University, all students will be simultaneously registered at no cost with the Australian Health Practitioner Regulation Agency (AHPRA), the national body overseeing health profession registrations.
 As a physiotherapy student, it is imperative to adhere to the codes and guidelines established by the Australian Physiotherapy Council and the Physiotherapy Board of Australia.
-Discussion on what the codes and guidelines are will be discussed across various units throughout your studies, however it is the student's responsibility to be familiar with codes and guidelines as you are being held to the code of practice.
+The discussion of codes and guidelines will be discussed in various units throughout the course; however, it is the student's responsibility to be familiar with codes and guidelines, as students are subject to the code of practice.